-Discuss the academic penalty and possible University sanctions and allow the student to respond.
+Discuss the academic sanction and possible University sanctions and allow the student to respond.

-Misconduct alleged at or after the conclusion of course: When an incident of alleged academic misconduct is discovered or brought to the attention of the course instructor atnotifies the student in writing of their concerns and schedules a meeting or after the conclusion of the course, the course instructor notifies the student in writing and takes steps (a) through (d) above and will follow up in writing.
-The instructor also informs the student that an “N” grade will be given for the course or the assigned grade will be revoked until there is a final resolution of the charge(s).
-Academic letter appendices
+Misconduct alleged at or after the conclusion of course: When an incident of alleged academic misconduct is discovered or brought to the attention of the course instructor, the instructor will document the timing of the incident in writing and personally contact the accused student within ten (10) working days to arrange a meeting either in person or remote within 10 working days.
+During the meeting, steps a-d will be followed.
+If a student is unable to attend a meeting, the instructor notifies the student in writing, completing steps a-d.
+The instructor also informs the student that an “N” grade will be given for the course, or the assigned grade will be revoked until there is a final resolution of the charge(s).